fallahi-sichani-lab/4i-Protocols-Scripts/Fixed Cell Culture: Image Processing/README.md

  	Figure 3: Example `CellMask_overlay` image (r02c02f01_round1).

-	<ins>**2.14 TrackObjects module**:</ins>: Use the Follow Neighbors method to tracking the nuclei across rounds.
+	<ins>**2.14 TrackObjects module**:</ins> Use the Follow Neighbors method to track nuclei across each round.
 Each nucleus will be given a unique identifier number across the rounds.
-If a new nucleus appears in later rounds, it will he given new number.
+If a new nucleus appears in later rounds, it will be given new number.
 This can occur because it is difficult to obtain perfect nuclei segmentation.
 However, most of the nuclei should be tracked across all rounds.
 If majority of nuclei are not tracked across all rounds, it is an indication of either poor segmentation or cell detachment/movement during the different rounds of the experiment.

-	<ins>**2.15 Third SaveImages module**:</ins>: Save TrackedNuclei images.
+	<ins>**2.15 Third SaveImages module**:</ins> Save TrackedNuclei images.

  	<img width="1000" alt="Tracking" src="https://github.com/fallahi-sichani-lab/4i-Protocols-Scripts/assets/107584055/9f344e6b-b09c-421c-bb61-45042b3152a4">
   	Figure 4: Example images from tracking.
 The numbers are unique identifiers of each nuclei across the rounds.
 In this example, most of the nuclei have the same numbers in each of the three rounds.
 However, it is normal for there to be a few nuclei that are not tracked throughout all of the rounds due to imperfect segmentation (white arrow in the zoomed images shows an example).